History of Miami: 1900s to 1930

 During the mid-1930s, the Art Deco district of Miami Beach was developed.
 Also during this time, on February 15, 1933, an assassination attempt was made on President-elect Franklin D. Roosevelt.
 While Roosevelt was giving a speech in Miami's Bayfront Park, Giuseppe Zangara, an Italian anarchist, opened fire.
 Mayor Anton Cermak of Chicago, who was shaking hands with Roosevelt, was shot and died two weeks later.
 Four other people were wounded, but President-elect Roosevelt was not harmed.
 Zangara was quickly tried for Cermak's murder and was executed by the electric chair on March 20, 1933, in Raiford, Florida.

-Also in 1933, the Miami City Commission asked the Miami Women's Club to create a city flag design.
+Also in 1933, the Miami City Commission (city council) asked the Miami Women's Club to create a city flag design.
 The flag was designed by Charles L. Gmeinder on their behalf, and adopted by City Commission in November 1933.
 It is unknown why the orange and green colors were selected for the flag.
 One theory is that the colors were inspired by the orange tree, although the University of Miami was already using the colors of orange and green for their sports teams since 1926.

 In 1937, the local chapter of the Ku Klux Klan raided La Paloma, an LGBT nightclub.
 After the non-lethal raid the nightclub became a site of a more solidified LGBT community and resistance against conservative sexual laws.